-Scientific Name: Archilochus alexandri
+- Scientific Name: Archilochus alexandri

 - Size: 3.5 inches

-- Markings: Males have a green or green-gray head, back, and flanks, and a white spot shows behind the eye.
+The black chin can be difficult to see on this tiny bird, but knowing the rest of its field marks is a great way to always identify black-chinned hummingbirds properly.
+Males have a green or green-gray head, back, and flanks, and a white spot shows just behind the eye.
 The chin and throat are black, and an iridescent purple band at the bottom of the throat also appears black except in excellent light when it gleams like a jewel.
 A white collar contrasts with the throat and the chest is grayish white with a green wash on the flanks.
-The wings and tail are dark.
-Females have similar markings, including the black chin, but have a white throat that may show faint green streaking, and the corners of the tail are white.
-Both genders have broad, curved wingtips.
+The wings and tail are dark, and the tail has a distinct fork.

-Habitat and Migration
+Black-Chinned Hummingbird Habitat and Distribution

 Black-chinned hummingbirds are very adaptable to different habitats and can be found in arid areas as well as riparian regions.
 They prefer shaded areas and are often found in mountain foothills, canyons, and urban and suburban gardens and parks.
 Their summer range includes the Rocky Mountains and related ranges from western Texas north to Idaho and eastern Washington and Oregon, as well as the southern California coastline and parts of northern Mexico.

 Male black-chinned hummingbirds have spectacular courtship behavior that includes a broad U-shaped dive of 60-100 feet past a perched female.
 Outside the mating season, these are solitary birds, though there can be several in the same general region.
 Black-chinned hummingbirds are territorial and will perch on a high branch to survey their territory.
 If that territory is violated, they will chase intruders to well outside their boundaries.

 The female parent builds a cup-shaped nest using plant down bound with spider silk, with small bits of flower petals and leaves camouflaging the exterior.
 The nest is positioned usually lower than 10 feet above the ground, but can be much higher.
-The eggs are plain white and have an elliptical shape, each roughly the size of a coffee bean.
+The male has no role in nest preparation, caring for eggs, or raising young hummingbirds.